 - 5 drops of lemon essential oil

 In a dish or a spray bottle, mix all of the ingredients.
-To moisten the interior of the toilet bowl, swish water around inside with a toilet brush or just flush.
+To moisten the interior of the toilet bowl, swish water around the d inside with a toilet brush or just flush.
 Fill the toilet bowl with the full mixture and let it sit for several hours or overnight.
 Make sure that the household does not use the toilet throughout this period.
 To rinse, scrub the toilet bowl, and flush the toilet.

 Have a spray bottle of vinegar as well as a shaker-top container of baking soda in your bathroom for quick toilet cleaning.
 When it’s time to clean the toilets, spray them with vinegar and let them sit for a few minutes.
 Scrub the interior of the bowl with baking soda before flushing the toilet.
-Simply spray the outer surfaces with vinegar, wait some few minutes, then wipe off.
+Simply spray the outer surfaces with vinegar, waiame a few minutes, then wipe off.

 How to Preserve the Toilet Bowl Cleaner

 - Check and see if it is clean.
 It is critical to keep food fresh in order to extend its storage period.

 - Use antioxidants to prolong the shelf life of your items.